ganeshutah/xstack-fp/about.md

 <hr>

 <span class="image left"><img src="{{ "/images/cesm-coupling.png" | absolute_url }}" alt="" /></span>

+This diagram from CACM February 2021, ``Keeping Science on Keel when Software Moves,'' is one example of several that might be produced to characterize large codebases.
+This visual shows how a climate simulation code called CESM was analyzed and portrayed by Dan Millroy (LLNL postdoc) during his PhD (visualization credit: Liam Krauss of LLNL).
-(Figure from CACM February 2021, ``Keeping Science on Keel when Software Moves.'': A three-dimensional, undirected representation of the example from Figure 6.
+This figure shows a three-dimensional, undirected representation of the example from Figure 6 in the CACM paper.
 Nodes are colored by community membership and sized based on a threshold centrality value.
 The red nodes represent model variables sensitive to specific CPU instructions.
 All nodes with eigenvector centrality ≤ 0.4 have a constant size, and those above the threshold are scaled and highlighted by increased reflectance.
-Credit: Liam Krauss of LLNL.)